Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 - I like to add two dried chipotle chillies, but everyone’s chilli tolerance is different so you might want to use just one.

 - cocoa powder adds a real depth of flavour to the chilli – don’t worry, you won’t taste it at all!
-It does make sense when you think about it though – dark chocolate and chilli really compliment each other.
+It does make sense when you think about it though – dark chocolate and chilli really complement each other.
 Give it a try and you’ll see what I mean!
 Make sure it’s proper cocoa powder though – drinking chocolate would not have the same effect at all!

 - A tin of Kidney beans, drained and rinsed.

-- Worcestershire sauce
+- Worcestershire sauce and a beef stock cube

 - a few shakes of Tabasco Sauce